SUMMER Mentors

 It is exciting to me that I can be a guide to students in my community and allow them to grow into their best selves.
 Ray, 2024

-The program is supported in part through the Stem Next Foundation.
+The program has been supported in part through the Stem Next Foundation.
 When out-of-school-time STEM experiences are intentionally and thoughtfully woven into a workforce development system, more youth will be excited about STEM, grow their interest and skills, see themselves as belonging in STEM, and be prepared to pursue STEM careers and beyond.

 Mission: We bridge the gap between Wyoming’s out-of-school programs and the communities they uplift, fueling them with resources, support and opportunities that inspire lifelong learning, growth and connection.